-Being an innovator in technology and business myself, I focus on product, environmental and system innovations.
-Recently though I have found myself pulling more and more inspiration from my passion of the natural world, biology and ecological solutions.
+Being an innovator in technology and business I focus on product, environmental and system innovations.
+Over the past few years, I have found myself pulling more and more inspiration from my passion for the natural world, biology, and ecological solutions.
 I have spent a great deal of time researching more about natural history, scientific theory and discoveries to inform my professional decisions in technology and business.

 During the presentation which covered just some of the findings and arguments proposed in her new book, some key points resonated with me.
-Challenges that we encounter regularly in innovation whether these are restrictions are due to the inapt structure and form of organisations and systems, or the observable demise of companies subjected to radical environmental changes, are similar to those of the natural world.
+Challenges that we encounter regularly in innovation whether these are restrictions are due to the inept structure and form of organisations and systems, or the observable demise of companies subjected to radical environmental changes, are similar to those of the natural world.
 This is where more attention and learning could be had on how Natural and Unnatural selection as a systemic approach to design could lead to improved outcomes for businesses longevity and prosperity.
 It may well be that sitting next to us on this unknown journey of prosperity and success are a thousand potential solutions and advantages.

 The Fallacy Of Survival Of The Fittest

-Katrina passionately challenged the old evolutionary statement of ‘Survival Of The Fittest’, stating this is one of the most grossly inaccurate and misunderstood phrases on the scientific world.
+Katrina passionately challenged the old evolutionary statement of ‘Survival Of The Fittest’, stating this is one of the most grossly inaccurate and misunderstood phrases in the scientific world.
 Survival in this context simply meaning that one must exist for a period of time and that in itself is not enough to be defined as success.
-This phrase which is commonly attributed to Darwinian theory, but was first coined by Herbert Spencer in 1864 in his publication of Principles Of Biology in reference to Darwin’s origin of species has certainly done it’s rounds in the business management world.
+This phrase which is commonly attributed to Darwinian theory, but was first coined by Herbert Spencer in 1864 in his publication of Principles Of Biology in reference to Darwin’s origin of species has certainly done its rounds in the business management world.

-I believe this suggests that continuous evolutionary difference and form, from reproduction which yields the best fitting design for the environment at that given time is a pattern of evolutionary success.
-In fact this was followed with the bold statement, failure to reproduce to the above is failure itself.
+I believe this suggests that continuous evolutionary difference and form, through reproduction, yielding the best fitting design for the environment at that given time, is the pattern of evolutionary success.
+In fact, this was followed with the bold statement, failure to reproduce to the above is failure itself.

 Spread Betting Design

 Exploring the definition of survival success further it’s worth considering such a success also depends upon diversity.
 If we look at a single pattern or design whether in the natural world or that of business it’s dominance is considered temporary and somewhat dangerous for survival.
-In business we tend to consider products as the individual Species, but should consider diversity in the portfolio to be more like the Genus.
+In business, we tend to consider products as the individual Species but should consider diversity in the portfolio to be more like the Genus.

 Consider specialist island species such as the Kiwi, a flightless bird native to New Zealand.
-These birds which are believe to have ancestors who were able to fly when they first reached the islands, evolved to best fit their environment.
+These birds which are believed to have ancestors who were able to fly when they first reached the islands, evolved to best fit their environment.
 With no indigenous ground predators, they were able to lose their wings without consequence and reduce the energy investment in their creation and maintenance, to evolve and improve other senses and traits to succeed.
-This has worked well for a long period of time until explorers inadvertently and instantly introduced predators such as cats and rats which have now contributed to the it’s vulnerable status today.
+This has worked well for a long period of time until explorers inadvertently and instantly introduced predators such as cats and rats which have now contributed to it’s vulnerable status today.

-Unnatural Selection And Innovation
+Unnatural Selection, Selective Breeding And Corporate Innovation

 How Companies Can Benefit From Unnatural Selection

 The domestication of species through unnatural selection has without a doubt accelerated the observation of evolutionary design.
-In some cases such as agriculture and farming much of this design has been deliberate in the sense that selective breeding was aimed to improve certain traits.
+In some cases such as agriculture and farming, much of this design has been deliberate in the sense that selective breeding was aimed to improve certain traits.
 Such traits to yield more wool or meat has changed the biological properties of a species in many cases forming new species in the process.
 These traits have protected the species further, resulting in significant human investment to nurture and protect the species for these desired yields.